PermutaTriangle/comb_spec_searcher/README.md

     pip install comb_spec_searcher
 ```

-It is also possible to install Permuta in development mode to work on the
+It is also possible to install comb_spec_searcher in development mode to work on
-source code, in which case you run the following after cloning the repository:
+the source code, in which case you run the following after cloning the
+repository:

 ```bash
     ./setup.py develop